Carter B. Smith

 play-by-play men Russ Hodges and Lon Simmons bearing get-well wishes from KSFO.

 He advanced to Berkeley’s KRE (1400 AM and 102.9 FM) and KSFR (94.9 FM) a few years later, then parlayed his experience into a role as sidekick, foil and substitute for Don Sherwood at KSFO.
-In all, he worked three separate stints at KSFO over the years.
+In all, he worked three separate stints at KSFO over the years, interrupted once by his decision to work in the world of high finance for a few years.

 Among Carter’s greatest accomplishments was his effort in 1982 to publicize the need to restore San Francisco’s landmark cable cars.
 In addition to taking an 18-hour marathon ride on “Cable Car 68” to raise funds for the restoration effort, he appeared on radio stations from coast-to-coast (and around the world via shortwave) to increase awareness of the venture.
 His interests were varied and wide-ranging, and included aviation history and ham radio (Carter’s amateur license was K6CWM).